symfony/symfony-docs/book/performance.rst

 --------------------------------------

-By default, the Symfony2 standard edition uses Composer's autoloader in the `autoload.php`_ file.
+By default, the Symfony2 standard edition uses Composer's autoloader in the `vendor/autoload.php` file.
 This autoloader is easy to use, as it will automatically find any new classes that you've placed in the registered directories.